t0yman/ray-tracer_demo/README.md

 # C++ Ray Tracer

-An implementation fo a ray-tracer in C++, demonstrating fundamental computer graphics concepts.
+An implementation of a ray-tracer in C++, demonstrating fundamental computer graphics concepts.

 ## Features